selsamman/proxily-doc/docs/Introduction/intro.md

 * Serialization and deserialization including complex state (cyclic data and classes)
 * Persist state to localStorage, sessionStorage or other storage systems
-* Asynchronous semantics through redux-sagas
+* Asynchronous semantics through Redux-saga
 * Time travel (undo, redo) in applications and with redux-devtools
 * Transactions that allow asynchronous changes to be committed or rolled back
 * Rich support for Typescript, classes and objects including automatic function binding